CentauriSoldier/LuaEx/README.md

 ## 🇪​​​​​🇳​​​​​🇺​​​​​🇲​​​​​

 #### Description
 Brings enums to lua.
-While they do do not possess every feature you have come to expect in OOP, I have tried to make their behavior as close to actual enums as possible.
+While they do not possess every feature you have come to expect in OOP, I have tried to make their behavior as close to actual enums as possible while still affording them the benefits of lua flexibility.

 #### Features
 - **Immutability**